 Have everything ready in front of you before you begin.
 It doesn’t have to look perfect because the magic will happen in your oven.

 So, have fun with it!

-* Not photographed – Add another layer of lasagna noodles on top of the veggies (not pictured).
+* NOW REPEAT STEP 1-5 – Add another layer of lasagna noodles on top of the veggies.
 Now another layer of ricotta, veggies, sauce, and 5 remaining noodles.

-* Photo 6 – The last layer of noodles will only have sauce on top (last photo).
+LAST STEP – The last layer of noodles will only have sauce on top (last photo).
 I like to sprinkle with vegan parmesan cheese.
-Feel free to leave it plain or top with homemade vegan mozzarella cheese (or store-bought).
+Feel free to leave it plain or top with store-bought or homemade vegan mozzarella cheese.

-Cover loosely with foil and bake at 400° F for 30-40 minutes, until heated throughout.
+Cover casserole loosely with foil and bake at 400° F for 30-40 minutes until heated throughout.
 Now uncover and bake for 15 minutes to make it crispy & lightly brown on top.

-If you want a crispier top after that, you can turn on the broiler for 2-4 minutes. *Watch carefully so it doesn’t burn.
+If you want a crispier top after that, you can turn on the broiler for 2-4 minutes, but watch carefully so it doesn’t burn.